The Altium Autorouter: The Best Automated PCB Routing Tool

-Routing traces on your Printed Circuit Board is that critical step during layout that can make or break your device.
+Routing traces on your printed circuit board is that critical step during layout that creates the connectivity and functionality your board needs.
 It can also be time consuming if your design software doesn’t contain the right routing tools.
 Your PCB design software should include high precision routing tools that are designed to automate many portions of the routing process.
-Advanced PCBs require the best automated routing tools, and your automated routing tools should improve your workflow and help you design PCBs for any application.
+Advanced PCBs require the best PCB autorouter, and your automated routing tools should help you design PCBs with maximum efficiency.

 TOPICS IN THIS SOLUTION

-A PCB design software package with the best automatic routing tools.
+A PCB design software package with the best PCB editor and automated routing tools.

 Auto-interactive routing in Altium Designer

-If you start routing directly in the Altium Design layout editor, the PCB tool places the traces using predefined design rules, such as incorporating appropriate circuit connections to the ground plane.
-High speed PCB footprint design requires meeting specific trace length tolerance rules, and high density pin components require pin swapping capabilities that are powerful, yet intuitive.
-Differential pairs need to be routed in near-perfect harmony across your PCB file.
+If you start routing directly in Altium Designer’s PCB editor, the PCB autorouter tool places traces using predefined design rules, such as trace/pad clearances and impedance tolerances.
+High speed interfaces require meeting specific trace length tolerance rules, and high pin density components require pin swapping capabilities that are powerful, yet intuitive.
+Differential pairs need to be routed in near-perfect harmony across your PCB layout.
 These design tools should work together and synchronize with your predefined design rules.

-You can save a huge amount of time while you design PCB boards if you work with a PCB layout tool that has built-in automated routing tools.
-Automating the routing of each signal net ensures that your layout meets your design rules and gives you a precise trace arrangement.
+Automating the routing of each signal net ensures your layout complies with your design rules and gives you a precise trace arrangement.
 Just because you use a layout software with an auto routing tool doesn’t mean the results are set in stone.
 Powerful automated routing tools make it easy to adjust your layout if you ever need to swap parts, add new parts, or rearrange elements on your circuit board.

 Differential pair routing with length tuning in Altium Designer

-Working in a unified design environment provides a PCB editor with a powerful PCB autorouter tool, the ActiveRoute module, and a host of other features are synchronized throughout your board.
-This goes farther than just including all the tools you need in one program.
+Altium Designer’s unified design environment provides a PCB editor with a powerful PCB autorouter tool, the ActiveRoute module, and a host of other design features.
+You’ll also have access to a high-quality schematic editor, built-in simulation features, and a host of other synchronized features.
 These tools communicate with each other using a unified design model.
 This improves your workflow, catches design errors and rule violations quickly, and allows features to access information from each other.

-If working with piecemeal PCB design software is hampering your routing strategy, you should try working in a unified design environment.
-Altium Designer integrates your schematic design, routing, and rules checking in a single interface.
-You can rest easy knowing your PCB design tools will synchronize properly, and you’ll have the flexibility to implement the routing strategy that fits your PCB file editor application.
+If working with separated PCB design software programs is hampering your routing strategy, you should try working in a unified design environment.
+Altium Designer integrates your schematic design, routing, simulation, and rules checking tools in a single interface.
+You can rest easy knowing your PCB design tools will synchronize properly, and you’ll be able to prepare deliverables for manufacturing and assembly.

 Forget about routing all your traces by hand.
-A great PCB design software package like Altium Designer and the ActiveRoute package makes it easy to define your signal nets and quickly route traces between components.
-You’ll have access to the best design, routing, rules checking, and simulation tools, and all of this is accessible within a single design environment.
+Altium Designer and the ActiveRoute package makes it easy to define your signal nets and quickly route traces between components.
+You’ll have access to the best design, routing, rules checking, and simulation tools, and all within a single design environment.
 Make the switch to Altium Designer today!